-This is the first reporting period for which the Company has presented its financial statements in accordance with IFRS, a period that will be included in the Company's first annual consolidated financial Management's Discussion & Analysis - Page 7 of 15 statements that will be prepared in accordance with IFRS for the year ending June 30, 2012.
+The Company has presented its interim condensed financial statements in accordance with IFRS, which will be included in the Company's first annual consolidated financial statements that will be prepared in accordance with IFRS for the year ending June 30, 2012.
 Previously, the Company had prepared its interim and annual consolidated financial statements in accordance with Canadian Generally Accepted Accounting Principles ("GAAP").
 In this report, the term GAAP refers to the GAAP prior to the adoption of the IFRS.

-Note 15 to the September 30, 2011 interim consolidated financial statements discloses the impact of the transition from GAAP to the IFRS on the Company's reported financial position, statement of operations and comprehensive loss and cash flows.
+Note 15 to the December 31, 2011 interim consolidated financial statements discloses the impact of the transition from GAAP to the IFRS on the Company's reported financial position, statement of operations and comprehensive loss and cash flows.
 Comparative figures for the 2010 fiscal periods have been restated to reflect these reporting changes.